5 Tips for Missouri River August Success

 - Fish like oxygen.
 Higher water temperatures hold less oxygen.
 Riffles hold more oxygen.
 Find moving water.
 Fish moving water.

 - Fish learn.
-If you like to learn your (rising) fish rapidly, drag the fly over the head of the trout.
+If you like to teach your (rising) fish rapidly, drag the fly over the head of the trout.
 Do it, the dragging part, the first few casts to increase the learning curve.
 Fish learn.
 The surprise attack is a tactic in warfare that does not fall out of style.
+Drag free drifts fool trout.

 - Fish will eat terrestrials early in the day.
 Ants, beetles, and hoppers.
 You don’t have to wait til the afternoon to feed fish hoppers.